gudrunvald/jeopardy/README.md

 	* $ pip3 install psycopg2

 #### Create tables in database
-* Run the create table sql commands from createtables.sql.
+* Create a database.
+Run the create table sql commands from createtables.sql.

 #### Populate the tables
-* Run the python code from skilaPythonSkra.py to insert values into your tables
+* Run the Python code from pythonSkrain.py to insert values into your tables.
+Nouns.py is used to populate the noun files, using pandas.

 #### SQL queries
 * All sql queries are in the file SQLfyrirspurnir.sql